apluslms/radar/README.rst

 Radar
 =====

-Plagiate detector for source code and other tokenizable data.
+Automatic similarity analysis for source code and other tokenizable data.

-Accepts HTTP hook requests that record new data submissions.
-Alternatively submissions can be loaded from command line.
-Cron task will sequentially complete provider tasks, tokenize submissions and match them against all previously matched submissions.
+Accepts HTTP hook requests that record new data submissions, which are then fetched from some provider API.
+Recorded submissions will be processed asynchronously using Celery.

 Similarity matches will form submission groups for easy evaluation of the cases.
 Views are provided to follow submitters over series of exercises.

-teemu.t.lehtinen@aalto.fi, 9.2.2015

 Requirements
 ------------